The Best Hotel Loyalty & Rewards Programs for Business Travelers (2016-2017)

 The fairly new Loews loyalty program is growing in popularity among business travelers, beginning to edge its way into “where to stay” conversations.
 It still has some growing to do, of course.
 Right now, there are only 21 Loews hotels.
 But the properties are high-end, so if you happen to travel a lot in New York, Cali, or especially Florida, the limited options may be outweighed by the quality of the accommodations.
 As an up-and-coming program, access to the highest membership status is relatively easy to obtain – you just need 10 stays in a calendar year – but the rewards are mostly limited to perks and notably exclude free nights.
 (YouFirst is the only loyalty program reviewed here where members can’t earn free nights.)
 As a relative newcomer, Loews is still finding its feet in terms of loyalty programs.
 But with excellent properties (often combined with amazing restaurants) it’s worth keeping an eye on.

 For high-end business travelers – those who make a special effort to stay in a 4 or 5-star hotel – SPG and Marriott Rewards come in first place.
 If you’re looking for the most bang for your buck and you’re comfortable with mid-range business travel, Hilton HHonors is a very attractive program.
-But in my opinion, all travelers should consider one of the smaller loyalty programs such as Jetlux Hotels, which has a negligible membership fee and automatically gets you corporate rates and upgrades at high-end business hotels.
-Because it’s not always possible to stay with the same brand on business trips, a program like Jetlux simply makes more sense, and the benefits are what members are looking for most.
-Free newspapers are nice, but corporate rates and upgrades are the cream of the rewards program crop.
+But in my opinion, all travelersshould consider joining Jetlux Hotels as well.
+It has a negligible membership fee and automatically gets you corporate rates and upgrades at high-end business hotels, without stopping you from accessing the benefits of hotel rewards programs.
+It’s basically like doubling your rewards every time you book.

 Loyalty Program Amenities Comparison Chart